fcoiuri/fcoiuri/README.md

 ## 🎓 I'm a Computer Engineering Student at the Federal Institute of Education, Science and Technology of Ceará

-- 🌱 I’m currently learning **React**.
+- 🌱 I’m currently learning **React**;
-- 👯 I’m looking to collaborate with anyone on any project.
+- 👯 I’m looking to collaborate with anyone on any project;
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
 - ⚡ Fun fact: I love playing computer games and watch football ⚽.

 ## :email: Find me on: